The effect of algorithmic bias and network structure on coexistence, consensus, and polarization of opinions: Methods

 \subsection{Numerical simulations}

 The most direct implementation of our framework is by numerical simulation of the stochastic rules described in Section~\ref{sec_model}.
-At time $t$ of the simulation we perform the following steps: (i) Select an individual $i$ uniformly at random from all $N$ nodes, which has degree $k$ and number of infected neighbors $m$ at time $t$. (ii) If $s_{i}=0$ the individual switches state with probability $F_{k,m}^{*}$, and if $s_{i}=1$ with probability $R_{k,m}^{*}$. (iii) Time increases by $\Delta t = 1/N$ (i.e. the time unit is one Monte Carlo step per node).
+At time $t$ of the simulation we perform the following steps: (i) Select an individual $i$ uniformly at random from all $N$ nodes, which has degree $k$ and number of infected neighbors $m$ at time $t$. (ii) If $s_{i}=0$ the individual switches state with probability $F_{k,m}^{*}$, and if $s_{i}=1$ with probability $R_{k,m}^{*}$ \footnote{Note that this requires that the $\text{max} \lbrace F^{*}_{k,m}, R^{*}_{k,m} \rbrace \leq 1$ for all nodes (all possible values of $k$ and $m$).
+If that is not the case, we must re-scale the rates and time dividing by the maximum value $\text{max} \lbrace F^{*}_{k,m}, R^{*}_{k,m} \rbrace$.}. (iii) Time increases by $\Delta t = 1/N$ (i.e. the time unit is one Monte Carlo step per node).
 This numerical method allows us to obtain trajectories of the state variables $\lbrace s_{i}(t) \rbrace_{i=1,\dots,N}$ and consequently the global state $\rho(t)$.
 We may then compute the average $\langle \rho(t) \rangle$ over stochastic realizations of the same initial conditions, as typically done in non-equilibrium ensembles (in what follows we drop the average brackets for simplicity of notation, unless otherwise stated).